dosipod/SrWiki/WLED-Custom-effects.md

 ![Preset](https://github.com/ewoudwijma/ARTI/blob/main/Images/Preset.PNG?raw=true)

 # Update from previous version
-If you have uploaded files to /edit before and a new version is published, follow this (files are [here](https://github.com/ewoudwijma/ARTI/tree/main/wled)):
+If you have uploaded files to /edit before and a new version is published, follow this:

 mandatory
 - remove wled.json and upload new wled.json

 desirable (to get newest effects)

-- remove presets.json and upload new presets.json (change the stop to the nr of leds you have)
+- remove presets.json and upload new presets.json (change the stop to the nr of leds you have), or copy paste each api command in the file to a preset manually
 - remove all the .wled files and upload the newest wled files.

 # Current status